 Using the SSR Board

-Using the SSR Relay Board in your application is typically done according to the diagram on the right, though there are other implementations for it as well.
+Using the SSR Relay Board in your application is typically done according to the diagram below, though there are other implementations for it as well.

 - Programming Languages - Find your preferred programming language here and learn how to write your own code with Phidgets!

 - Phidget Programming Basics - Once you have set up Phidgets to work with your programming environment, we recommend you read our page on to learn the fundamentals of programming with Phidgets.